TheEYL/stand-art-manifesto/src/essays/essay-on-the-modern-software-developer.md

 ### 10.2 The Stand-ART Vision of Software Development

-Drawing from the Stand-ART methodology (Eyog, 2023), we can envision a future of software development characterized by:
+Drawing from the Stand-ART methodology (Eyog, 2025), I can envision a future of software development characterized by:

 1. **Developer Sovereignty**: Individual developers maintaining full control over architectural decisions
 2. **Technological Integration**: Seamless incorporation of AI tools into unified workflows